 Improving your health is a noble goal, but it’s also incredibly vague.
 Your health is comprised of many different functions in your body, including your metabolism, your digestion and elimination, your skin health, your muscles, your endocrine system, and much more.

-What can you improve?
-Is it about losing weight or getting in better shape?
+What exactly about your health do you want to improve?
+Is it about losing weight after having a baby?
 Maybe you want to improve the quality of life for a chronic illness like diabetes or high blood pressure.
 Or maybe you’re looking at improving emotional wellbeing by reducing stress levels through small changes.
+You’ll find many benefits from improving your health!

 It won’t be easy.
 But the more areas you include in your plan, the more complete your health transformation will be.
 For example, if you want to improve your health and only make a plan to exercise, then your plan is incomplete.
 You may gain muscle, but you may find that you still have other health issues.